gizemoge/gizemoge.github.io/README.md

 Projects & Certificates
 -------------------------
+### WiDS Datathon 2025
+**Provided By:** Women in Data Science (WiDS), Cornell University, UC Santa Barbara, Ann S. Bowers Women’s Brain Health Initiative (WBHI), Child Mind Institute (Healthy Brain Network), Reproducible Brain Charts (RBC)
+**Achievements:** Ongoing participation
+**Position:** Data Scientist
+**Time Span:** January 2025 – Present

+**About Project:** An international team is working to solve a challenge supporting the neurodivergent community.
+The task involves analyzing demographic, diagnostic, and functional MRI data to build a predictive model for diagnosing ADHD.
+The aim is to uncover brain regions associated with ADHD in relation to gender roles, which could contribute to improving personalized approaches to treatment and care.

+<br><br/>
 ### AI for Life Sciences Virtual Hackathon
 **Provided By:** University of Vienna, Gradient Zero, Daiki, Exoscale, Manna Laaz, E-duProof